zh217/aiochan/README.md

 * Permissively licensed
 * A beginner-friendly tutorial to get newcomers onboard as quickly as possible

-## Installation
+## How to install?

 ```bash
 pip3 install aiochan
 ```

-## How to use
+## How to use?

 Read the beginner-friendly tutorial that starts from the basics.
 Or if you are already experienced with golang or Clojure's core.async, start with the quick introduction and then dive into the API documentation.

+## I want to try it first

+The quick introduction and the beginner-friendly tutorial can both be run in jupyter notebooks, online in binders if you want.

 ## Examples

-We have the complete set of examples from Rob Pike's concurrency patterns translated into aiochan.
-In addition, here is a solution to the classical dining philosophers problem.
+In addition to the introduction and the tutorial, we have the complete set of examples from Rob Pike's concurrency patterns translated into aiochan.
+Also, here is a solution to the classical dining philosophers problem.

 ## I still don't know how to use it